64 Walkway Ideas

 A gravel walkway adds a casual feeling to your home or garden.
 It is also one of the easiest and least expensive walkway ideas to DIY.
 In most cases, you simply remove the sod, cover the ground with landscape fabric, and spread the gravel.
 Some types of gravel also require edging to keep the pebbles from escaping the path boundaries.

 Your choice of edging material is one way to personalize gravel walkway ideas.
 You can purchase thin metal or plastic edging that forms a clean line between the crushed stone and your lawn.
-Or, draw attention to edges of your path by bordering the gravel with bricks or cobblestones.
+Or, draw attention to the edges of your path by bordering the gravel with bricks or cobblestones.
 Edging material must contain smooth gravel, such as pea stone.

 Create a beautiful walkway by combining concrete pavers and pea gravel or crushed gravel.
 Use gravel to fill the spaces around recycled wood, such as railway ties or pallet boards.
 It’s best to have your quarry or home improvement center deliver gravel and pavers, especially for long paths.
-Watch this video for tips on gravel DIY path construction:

-3. Stone Walkway Ideas
+3. Natural Stone Elegance

 Whatever their shape, stones can be fit tightly together, like puzzle pieces, for a smooth walking surface.
-Other stone walkway ideas call for gaps between each stone, with gravel or groundcover filling the spaces.
+Other stone walkway ideas call for gaps between each stone, with gravel or ground cover filling the spaces.
 These stepping stone paths are a popular DIY garden path option because of their organic beauty.
 Gravel or mulch can also cut the cost of creating a natural stone path.

 Mosaic stone pathway ideas are some of the most intricate—and expensive—options for creating a walkway.
 They are, perhaps, the most beautiful of all options.
 It can be difficult to find a professional mosaic artist in some locations, and paying an artisan for his or her craft isn’t cheap.
 But you will end up with a real work of art that elevates the concept of a stone path to a whole new level.